theochem/horton/doc/user_espfit.rst

 where the cost is computed with a certain set of charges (and the optimal :math:`\Delta V_\text{ref}` when applicable).
 The parameter :math:`V_w` is the integral of the weight function.
-When these charges are the ESP fitted charges, :math:`\text{COST}`, :math:`\text{RMSD}` and :math:`\text{RRMSD}` are minimal.
+When these charges are the ESP-fitted charges, :math:`\text{COST}`, :math:`\text{RMSD}` and :math:`\text{RRMSD}` are minimal.
 When the charges are all set to zero, one obtains the worst-case value for :math:`\text{COST}=C`, :math:`\text{RMSD}=\sqrt{C/V_w}` and